-Wabash River Generating Station has 29 groundwater monitoring wells, 20 of which have been polluted above federal advisory levels based on samples collected between June 22, 2016 and August 30, 2017.
-Groundwater at this site contains unsafe levels of boron, sulfate, molybdenum, lithium, arsenic, cobalt and lead.Site description
+Wabash River Generating Station has 34 groundwater monitoring wells, 23 of which have been polluted above federal advisory levels based on samples collected between June 22, 2016 and May 23, 2019.
+Groundwater at this site contains unsafe levels of boron, sulfate, molybdenum, lithium, arsenic, cobalt, lead, chromium and radium.Site description